The Pine Cobble Difference

 Sound too good to be true?
 It’s not; it’s simply an educational approach that values character as much as achievement.

 - While many schools talk about not tolerating bullying, Pine Cobble takes it further by actively teaching children – every single day – about kindness and strong character, about mutual respect and individual gifts.

-- Character is integrated into our very curricula, with a different character pillar for each month in the school year: compassion, respect, honesty, courage, self-control, gratitude, responsibility, patience, and cooperation.
+- Character is integrated into our very curricula, with a different character pillar for each month in the school year: responsibility, awareness, gratitude, compassion, respect, honesty, initiative, courage, and perseverance.
 Embracing these values, children know, is as important as mastering mathematical concepts or learning to read.

 - Equally important, faculty and administrators model character by treating each other, and every child, with respect.
 Our alumni/ae consistently report that the relationships they formed at Pine Cobble were some of the most influential of their lives.

 - Each day, children eat lunch family style in mixed-age groups, alongside a faculty member.
 Each month, students get a new table assignment which allows them to form real relationships with students and faculty members that they might not meet in the classroom.

 - School-wide assemblies and all-school occasions provide rich – and real – opportunities for community building.

 Pine Cobble students meet the highest academic standards — and they do so with a sense of confidence, comfort, and self-esteem.
 Pine Cobble helps students thrive intellectually through:

 - Small classroom size; our faculty-student ratio is extremely low, at 5:1.